network-digital-old-norse-studies/network-digital-old-norse-studies.github.io/content/posts/annual board meeting 2023.md

 # Date and Time

-The Board Meeting will be held on Zoom on December 15 at 10 am CET (10:00 GMT).
+The Board Meeting will be held on Zoom on December 15 at 10 am CET (9 am GMT).
 The Zoomlink will be sent out beforehand.

 # Agenda